 May 3, 2018

+As businesses become more reliant on the network to deliver services and products, network automation is becoming ever more critical.
 The network doesn’t take days off, and in my time as a network engineer, I learned this the hard way.
 Years ago, I was at a backyard barbecue when my old boss called, frantic: A critical file server was locked up as the likely result of a ransomware attack.
-I immediately raced to the console and segregated the site of the attack from the rest of the global network to mitigate the risk.
+I immediately raced to the console and segregated the site of the cyber attack from the rest of the global network to mitigate the risk.

 After things settled down, the CIO called asking for an update: Did we lose any data?
 How did the ransomware get in?
 How did it spread?
 Do we have good backups?

 The typical NOC workflow is manual and repetitive.
-With a level-0 diagnosis, a NetBrain diagnosis is automatically kicked off via API integration as soon as your monitoring or event management system registers an event.
+With a level-0 network automation, a NetBrain diagnosis is automatically kicked off via API integration as soon as your monitoring or event management system registers an event.

 Automated monitoring wastes virtually no time detecting an event, but resolving it remains a highly inefficient manual process.